thekovic/doom64ultra/README.md

 GAMMA CORRECT: This utilizes the N64 brightness adjustment, making the game very bright.
 MERCILESS CREDITS: Those who have helped the "Merciless Edition" make it to completion.

+## Known Issues
+Here are a list of known issues which are being worked on.

+### General
+In "Even Simpler" only one out of the four staircases raise.
+This has been observed in Doom 64 RE as well and is inherited from that code base.

+An infrequent freeze occurs on the "Absolution" which seems to be lost soul spawning related as it only appears on the harder difficulties, where Pain Elementals are more aggressive.

+In "Tech Center", Lost Souls sometimes don't appear after grabbing the blue key in harder difficulties.

+The switch which opens the door in the red key room in "Burnt Offerings" doesn't make a sound.

+### Known Emulator Bugs
+This bugs may or may not appear depending on which emulator is used.
+These are due to emulators having inconsitencies with Nintendo 64 hardware.

+For all versions of Doom 64, the blood melt screen transition isn't rendered properly in many emulators.
+Due to some of the optimizations on this version, a few emulators have reduced framerate during this screen transition.

+Enabling dithering and entering the "Adjust Screen Center" mode will cause the screen to jitter.

+Entering the menu from the automap screen sometimes produces weird graphical bugs.

 ## Source Code Installation
 ### Nintendo 64
 Here is an edited version of Erick194's installation instructions.